DennisSchulmeister/MiniClavier/puredata/utils/README.md

     and duration, one after another.
 See the envelope generator for a working example.

+ * `for-loop`: Small helper for an often needed things: Generating a sequence of ascending numbers.
+The arguments are the start and end numbers, which will be sent to the outlet one after another, once a bang is received.

+ * `pan-mono` and `balance-stereo`: Stereo-paning of a mono/stereo signal as implemented in most commercial mixers.
+The algorithm is the same, but since for a stereo input, only the channel volumes will be adjusted, the stereo version is called "balance".
+Equal-power law is applied, using a square-root instead of the typical sine curve, as I think this a bit more musical.

  * `rms-peak`: Companion for PD's `[vu]` object.
 Takes an audio signal and calculates the current RMS and peak RMS for the VU meter.
 The peak RMS will remain constant for three seconds before slowly ramping down to -100db for